 Anatomical Marvels

 The giraffe's skull is also uniquely adapted to support its long neck and provide a wide field of vision.
-They possess specialized muscles and ligaments that help to hold their head upright and prevent strain on their neck.
+On top of that, they possess specialized muscles and ligaments that help to hold their head upright and prevent strain on their neck.
 Their large eyes, positioned high on their head, provide excellent all-around vision, allowing them to spot predators from a distance.

 Physiological Adaptations